Brian Beacom: We fail to understand how failure makes us successful

 WHO would have thought us baby boomers could rejoice in the fact that the expectation of failure was fed to us as often as chips fried in artery-clogging Cookeen?

-Who could imagine a delight in having been ritually abused by sadistic PE teachers? (“Last one into the gym will be beaten on the backside with their own plimsole”.)
+Who could imagine a delight in having been ritually abused by sadistic PE teachers? (“Last one into the gym will be beaten on the backside with their own plimsoll”.)

 This week, the Church of Scotland Moderator Reverend Susan Brown has warned young people are increasingly self-harming and feeling suicidal as a result of an education that doesn’t prepare them for failure.

 That warning, however, could never have applied to those who grew up in the second half of the 20th century.
-Indeed, the prospect of failure was the sturdy black plimsole that allowed us to run life’s obstacle course.
+Indeed, the prospect of failure was the sturdy black plimsoll that allowed us to run life’s obstacle course.

 We were lucky, in fact, to have endured the Provident Cheque experience, an early instruction that life will expect you to pay back more than you’ve been given, to always be indebted.